7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 Notion: AI Meeting Notes

-• Strengths: Stays inside Notion, so UI and search are unified
+• Strengths: stays inside Notion, so UI and search are unified

 The local-recording option — Qureco (Mac only)